jwcn97/Parkinson-Disease-Repository/Testground/Test 3 - Chin Yang Playground/README.md

 #### **Importing Libraries**
 - [X] Implementation of itertool: combinations
-- [ ] Implementation of scipy.signal: find_peaks and peak prominences
+- [X] Implementation of scipy.signal: find_peaks and peak prominences #Peak prominence not used
 - [X] Fixed mpld3 to allow plugins and widgets to work for scatter plots and colorbars
 - [ ] Fixed tqdm to display running time of code